Mammoth Cave National Park

 Breakfast of oatmeal cups and coffee at the campsite.
 We did our usual camp cooking…boiling water over our Coleman propane stove.

-We walked to the visitors center to meet up with a 9:45 am ranger-led “Extended Historic Cave Tour”.
+We walked to the visitors center to meet up with the 9:45 am ranger-led “Extended Historic Cave Tour”, our first Mammoth Cave National Park cave tour.
 This was a 2.25-hour, 2-mile walking tour.
 Ranger Lauren was a good, lively guide, and the cave sections we hit were great.
 Upon entering, we were greeted by two small brown bats sleeping on the wall right above our heads.
 The cavernous rotunda section is truly mammoth, and traversing over the bottomless pit and through other amazing cave sections was well worth the price of admission.
-This tour was easy to complete, and fit for all ages and abilities.
-These tours are as long as they are because the rangers do spend a good amount of time explaining the history and geology of the caves.

 Extended Historic Tour Mammoth Cave Extended Historic Tour Mammoth Cave